ubernostrum/django-registration/docs/validators.rst

 translations into multiple languages already in django-registration.

-Additionally, two custom validators are provided:
+Additionally, several custom validators are provided:

 .. class:: ReservedNameValidator